francois-gm/go-kabk/2022-2023-go4-thesis-assignment/04-unpacking/README.md

 ### Accessibility ♿

 You can yourself make a test and press [Cmd]+[+], you'll likely zoom on the webpage (use [Cmd]+[-] for zooming out).
 This feature is actually used for folks with different viewing abilities that need it to see the content.
 Also: think about browser-activated 'dark' feature, text-to-speach devices, etc. There are dozens of thousands of possible combinations of browsers/versions + screen devices + interacting methods (hover/touch).
-It will be impossible to predict/force all outcomes to look *as* you wish 100%.

-It is better to have less differentiation, somewhat a ‘universal’, ‘one-size-fits-all’ approach… and of course to **follow semantic html**!

 ### Design, mobile-first 📱